awsdocs/amazon-ec2-auto-scaling-user-guide/doc_source/asg-purchase-options.md

 You have full control over the proportion of instances in the Auto Scaling group that are launched as On\-Demand Instances\.
 To ensure that you always have instance capacity, you can designate a percentage of the group to launch as On\-Demand Instances and, optionally, a base number of On\-Demand Instances to start with\.
 If you choose to specify a base capacity of On\-Demand Instances, the Auto Scaling group ensures that this base capacity of On\-Demand Instances is launched first when the group scales out\.
 Anything beyond the base capacity uses the On\-Demand percentage to determine how many On\-Demand Instances and Spot Instances to launch\.
 You can specify any number from 0 to 100 for the On\-Demand percentage\.

+Amazon EC2 Auto Scaling converts the percentage to the equivalent number of instances\.
+If the result creates a fractional number, Amazon EC2 Auto Scaling rounds up to the next integer in favor of On\-Demand Instances\.

 The behavior of the Auto Scaling group as it increases in size is as follows: